 Thick: Styles can vary depending on texture or type of hair.
 You can get away with tons of layering, as long layers help with weight removal, debulk density, and help with day-to-day styling.

 Finding a style that works with your lifestyle is key.
 Pollack recommends getting your haircut every 3-4 months.
 If you’re a client who sees your stylist every 6-8 months, she wouldn't recommend getting a high maintenance look.

 Like a pixie or blunt fringe, both experts note shorter cuts tend to be more high-maintenance and require more love than a long layered haircut.
 Longer hair and a feathered fringe tend to be more forgiving and can be stretched out, Papanikolas says.

 Also, consider what you are willing to do at home to maintain the desired look and style.
 “What products you might need to achieve your look and how often you are willing to come into the salon to maintain the look,” Pollack says.

-While big cuts are best left to the stylist, and there are proven timelines on how often you should be getting a haircut, there are a few ways to maintain a certain style or length at home.
+While big cuts are best left to the stylist, and there are timelines for how often you should be getting a haircut, there are a few ways to maintain a certain style or length at home.
 From cutting your own bangs to trimming split ends, it is possible.
 Just make sure you keep a steady hand and go forth with confidence.